Sweet, flavorful, gently caramelized, and flavored with warming spices, this Instant Pot Apple Butter is the taste of Autumn in a jar!

 - Substitutions: You can try using apple butter where you might normally use apple sauce– in baked goods, barbeque sauces, marinades, and more.

-Choosing the Best Apples
+Choosing Apples

 Typically, the apples used for recipes (as opposed to snacking) are tart and firm, but many cooks prefer a sweeter, more mellow apple for making apple butter.
 This is because the sugars in the apple are more apparent and lend themselves to caramelization.
 Yum!
 Try your favorite sweet apple, such as the Delicious varieties, Gala and Fuji apples, Pink Lady apples, and more.

-How to Store Fresh Apple Butter
+How to Store Apple Butter

 - Leftovers can be refrigerated in airtight containers for up to 3 weeks.